ZainRizvi9/filmgrid/README.md

 # FilmGrid

-A movie theatre finder for Toronto that shows real showtimes for both major chains and independent theatres — including ones that don't appear on Fandango or Google Movies.
+A movie theatre finder for Toronto that shows real showtimes for both major chains and independent theatres, including ones that don't appear on Fandango or Google Movies.

 **Live:** https://filmgrid-flax.vercel.app
 **Demo:** https://youtu.be/xm3kWe7uH_E